Science Park High School (New Jersey): History

-For 32 years, Science High School was at 40 Rector Street in Newark, in a building that was originally the Ballantine Brewery.
+For 32 years, Science High School was at 40 Rector Street, in a building that was originally the Ballantine Brewery.
 After the brewery closed, it was acquired by Rutgers–Newark and was converted into a facility for chemistry research and training.
 In the 1970s, the Newark Public Schools leased the structure and converted it for use as a high school until 2006.
-The building was subsequently demolished in 2016 and the property is now part of One Riverview, a residential complex.
-It is also known as 50 Rector Park, a 22-story luxury residential apartment building developed by Boraie Development.
-It is scheduled for completion in March 2019.
+The building was subsequently demolished in 2016 and the property is now 50 Rector Park, a 22-story luxury residential apartment building developed by Boraie Development.
 The class of 2006 was the first class to graduate from the new building after procuring an occupancy permit while construction was ongoing.
 The class of 2006 was the last graduating class of Science High School.
-The class of 2007 was the first to officially graduate from the new Science Park High School.

 New location

 The new building has a capacity of 926 students and is located on a 6 acre campus.
 The school was renamed Science Park High School because of its location near and connections with the University Heights Science Park.
 It is a collaborative venture between Newark's higher education institutions, the City of Newark, and private industry.

 The building includes a state of the art solar and geothermal energy system and highly efficient heating and cooling.
 The new facility includes grades 7-12.
 At the completion of grade 8, students may apply for entrance into the high school in the same manner as other students from Newark elementary schools.